 A Brief History of Drouyn & Drouyn

-The story of Drouyn and Drouyn, musical instrument makers from Brisbane, in the state of Queensland, Australia, is one that deserves to be told in full.
-Sadly, there is little evidence left of this successful Australian company, except for the instruments themselves; which are rare.
-These pages are an attempt to contribute what I can to the Drouyn story; and to help to solve some of the “mysteries” of their beautiful drums.
-I can’t guarantee everything here is completely correct, although I have certainly tried to verify facts where possible.
+The story of Drouyn and Drouyn, musical instrument makers from Queensland, Australia, deserves to be told in full.
+There is little evidence left of this successful Australian company; except for the instruments, which are quite rare.
+These pages are my attempt to contribute to the Drouyn story; and to perhaps help solve some of the “mysteries” of their beautiful drums.
+I can’t guarantee everything here is completely correct, although I have certainly tried to verify facts.
 I welcome corrections and contributions.
 If you have anything to add, please contact me.

 Many of the images in this section were generously provided by Dimitris Petinakis, whose family now owns the Drouyn House site on Logan Road.
 My sincere thanks to Dimitris.

 Long before Brady or Sleishman (who play their own role in this story) there were Australian drums being made in a small factory in the suburb of Stones Corner, Brisbane.
 Brother and sister Douglas and Dorothy Drouyn (pronounced “drew-in”), both shared a love of music.
 Douglas was an accomplished musician.
 A search through the National Library archive Trove finds many mentions of his gigs, including a tour through Queensland as far north as Cairns, in 1939.
 He played baritone saxophone in a duo with an accordianist, Ossie Mazzie.
 They were good enough to tour, act as leaders and pick up support bands.
-Douglas also performed with Dorothy, who played a few instruments, including mandolin.
+Douglas also performed with Dorothy, who played quite a few instruments, including mandolin.
 She also wrote “operettas”.

 This information comes from The Queensland Museums Network: